Department of Theatre, Dance, & Arts Administration

 All SUU employees and volunteers, who wish to drive SUU Motor pool vehicles, State-owned vehicles or rental vehicles on University business must complete the defensive driver training course administered by the Utah Division of Risk Management.
 The Defensive Driver Training is administered through the Utah Learning Portal.
 This training will take about 30 minutes.

-shared equity and inclusion language
+shared COMMUNITY language

-This glossary provides a brief introduction to several key terms that are often a part of discussions around equity and inclusion.
+This glossary provides a brief introduction to several key terms that are often a part of discussions around community and inclusion.
 It is not comprehensive, but is a living document aimed at providing SUU a central starting place for conceptualization, discussion, and cooperation.
 This resource is meant to foster understanding and clarity and is best utilized as a way to align communication and collaboration.

 Accessibility.
 The degree to which a person can participate in an activity or use a product, technology, or navigate an environment across various abilities and disabilities.